Sharing is caring!

 But, still, the average temperature in Bali in December is 27ºC (81ºF), while the temperatures in January and February are similar averaging around 26ºC (79ºF).
 Although the rain showers can be strong in December, the high season in Bali is December with the peak for the holidays from December 23 to January 6.

-On account of two seasons, Bali has also two rice planting and harvesting seasons.
-The rice is planted in Bali from January to February and from July and August.
-The rice is harvested from April to May, and from October to November.
+On account of two seasons, Bali has two rice planting and harvesting seasons.
+The rice is planted in Bali from January to February and July to August.
+The rice is harvested from April to May and from October to November.

 If you want to see the most beautiful, green, and lush Bali rice terraces, go to Bali during the wet season from October to March.